Diyigelieren/cline/.clinerules/workflows/extension-release.md

 					}}>
 					<ul style={ulStyle}>
 						<li>
-							<b>Global Cline Rules:</b> store multiple rules files in Documents/Cline/Rules to share between
+							<b>Global Kline Rules:</b> store multiple rules files in Documents/Cline/Rules to share between
 							projects.
 						</li>
 						<li>
-							<b>Cline Rules Popup:</b> New button in the chat area to view workspace and global cline rules files
+							<b>Kline Rules Popup:</b> New button in the chat area to view workspace and global cline rules files
 							to plug and play specific rules for the task
 						</li>
 						<li>